Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/contribution.md

 - Lyon city and INSA **candidated for the organization of the Robocup, in 2016** (co-led by Olivier Simonin from Chroma/CITI team).
 - Fabrice Jumel (CPE Lyon/CITI) is a **Robocup@home evangelist** for France
+  - He is  OC member of RoboCup@Home since 2017.
+  - He was OC chair and co-chair in 2018-2020 and  TC of RoboCup@Home in 2017-2018
   - He is member as the organisation commitee for application of Bordeaux for **Robocup 2020**
-  - He is **TC Robocup@home for 2017-2018**.
+  - He was **TC Robocup@home for 2017-2018**.
-  - He is  the Organizer of a French @home open (first edition 24, 25th January 2018 in Lyon).
+  - He was  the Organizer of a French @home open (first edition 24, 25th January 2018 in Lyon).
   - He was **OC for Robocup@home SSPL in Nagoya and Montreal** and **OC for Robocup@home LARC in Recife**.